Are you taking new patients at Animal Hospital at Auburn Hills?

 What if I have an emergency after you close?

 We recommend that you call the Veterinary Emergency & Specialty Hospital of Wichita at 316-262-5321.
-Their hospital is open 24/7 and their doctors will communicate with us as soon as we open again.
+Their hospital is open 24/7 & their doctors will communicate with us as soon as we open again.

 Do I have to fill out paperwork?

-We are a computerized, paperless practice on a network in our hospital.
-We are happy to input your pet's medical information from you over the phone or in person without the need to fill out papers.
+Usually, no. We are a computerized, paperless practice on a network in our hospital.
+We are happy to input your pet's medical information from you through our online appointment request form, over the phone or in person without the need to fill out papers.
 Paperwork is only necessary for authorizations that require a signature, such as an anesthesia authorization.